usef-kh/EC-523-Deep-Learning-Project/README.md

 ## Running

 See indiviual readme files within ensemble & AudioVisual Directories for instructions on running the project and understanding the code

+## Contact

+For any inquiries or difficulties, please email us at
+- ykh@bu.edu
+- zfchen@bu.edu
+- sadiela@bu.edu